aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ### Variable scope

 A very important concept when discussing functions is the so-called *scope* of a variable.
-There are generally speaking two types of variables: global variables or local variables.
+There are generally speaking two types of variables: **global** variables or **local** variables.
 Global variables can be accessed anywhere in a program.
-Local variables can only be accessed within the function in which they are defined.
+Local variables can only be accessed within the function, in which they are defined.
 But you may always return their values outside of the function by using a `return` statement.

 Let first consider an example involving a global variable: